pabloripoll/docker-laravel-10-php-fpm-8/README.md

 ## Automation with Makefile

-Makefiles are often used to automate the process of building and compiling software on Unix-based systems, including Linux and macOS.
+Makefiles are often used to automate the process of building and compiling software on Unix-based systems as Linux and macOS.

 *On Windows - I recommend to use Makefile: \
 https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows*